 The Chinese know Zubenelgenubi as 氐宿一 (Dī Xiù yī), the First Star of Root.
 The Chinese Root asterism is formed by Zubenelgenubi with Zubeneschamali (Beta Librae), Iota1 Librae, and Zubenelhakrabi (Gamma Librae).
 It represents the chest of the Azure Dragon.

-Zubenelgenubi is quite easy to find because it lies next to a prominent asterism known as the Fish Hook, formed by the bright Scorpio stars Antares, Acrab, Dschubba and Fang.
+Zubenelgenubi is quite easy to find because it lies next to a prominent asterism that outlines the claws of Scorpius, formed by three bright stars west of Antares: Acrab, Dschubba and Fang.
 Zubenelgenubi and Zubeneschamali appear as the extended claws of the scorpion.
 The best time of year to observe Zubenelgenubi is in the late spring and early summer.
 In early May, the star is visible throughout the night as it rises at sunset and sets at dawn.

 Zubenelgenubi is located in the constellation Libra.
 Libra is the 29th constellation in size, stretching across 538 square degrees between the constellations Scorpius, Virgo, Serpens, Ophiuchus, Centaurus, Hydra, and Lupus.
 Like other constellations in the zodiac family, it is one of the Greek constellations, first listed by the Greek astronomer Ptolemy in the 2nd century CE.
 While its scales asterism is visible from less light-polluted areas, the constellation itself does not really stand out, since it only contains two stars brighter than magnitude 3.00: Zubeneschamali and Zubenelgenubi.

 Interesting stars in Libra include Methuselah star (HD 140283), one of the oldest stars known, with an age of about 14.46 billion years, the red dwarf Gliese 581, which hosts the first Earth-like exoplanet discovered orbiting in its star’s habitable zone, the Algol-type variable Delta Librae, and the multiple star system Iota1 Librae.

 Notable deep sky objects in the constellation include the barred spiral galaxies NGC 5792 and NGC 5885, and the large globular cluster NGC 5892 (12.6 arcminutes in diameter).